MarBenitez/data-science-portfolio/README.md

   		- [Data Science salaries Dataset - Data visualization](https://github.com/MarBenitez/visualization-practice/tree/main): Applying data visualization techniques using Matplotlib, Seaborn, and Plotly.

 	- __Power BI__
+  		- [Financial Dashboard in Power BI](https://github.com/MarBenitez/financial-report1-powerbi): The dashboard allows users to gain significant insights and perform detailed data analysis.
    		- [Sales Dashboard in Power BI](https://github.com/MarBenitez/sales-dashboard-powerbi): The dashboard provides detailed visualizations of sales across different regions and allows users to explore and analyze the data effectively.

    	- __Streamlit__
 		- [Titanic App and EDA](https://github.com/MarBenitez/thorough-analysis-titanic): This repo contains a Streamlit application which provides a user-friendly interface for analyzing the Titanic data and a comprehensive EDA notebook.